Geography of Greece: Physical geography

 Greece is located in South Eastern Europe, bordering the Ionian Sea and the Mediterranean Sea.
 It is a peninsular country, with an archipelago of about 3,000 islands.

 It has a total area of 131,957 km2, of which land area is 130,647 km^{2} and internal waters (lakes and rivers) account for 1,310 km^{2}.
 Land boundaries with Albania (212 km), North Macedonia (234 km), Bulgaria (472 km) and Turkey (192 km) measure approximately 1,110 km in total.
 Of the country's total territory, 83.33% or 110,496 km2 is mainland territory and the rest 16.67% or 21,461 km2 is island territory.
-It has an exclusive economic zone of 505,572 km2 which is the 53rd largest.

-Greece's coastline measures 13,676 km.
+Greece's proclaimed Exclusive Economic Zone (EEZ) has a total size of 505,572 km² (195,202 mi²).
+Greece's EEZ is bordered by those of Albania and Italy to the west, Libya and Egypt to the south, and Cyprus and Turkey to the east.

 80% of Greece is mountainous.
 The Pindus mountain range lies across the center of the country in a northwest-to-southeast direction, with a maximum elevation of 2,637 m.
 Extensions of the same mountain range stretch across the Peloponnese and underwater across the Aegean, forming many of the Aegean Islands including Crete, and joining with the Taurus Mountains of southern Turkey.
-Central and western Greece contain high and steep peaks intersected by many canyons and other karstic landscapes, including the Meteora and the Vikos Gorges – the latter being the world's deepest canyon in proportion to its width, and the third deepest after the Copper Canyon in Mexico and the Grand Canyon in the United States, plunging vertically for more than 1,100 metres.
+Central and western Greece contain high and steep peaks intersected by many canyons and other karstic landscapes, including the Meteora and the Vikos Gorges.
+The Vikos Gorge plunges vertically for more than 1,100 metres, making it the world's deepest canyon in proportion to its width, and the third deepest after the Copper Canyon in Mexico and the Grand Canyon in the United States.

 Mount Olympus is the highest point in Greece, the 7th highest and the 9th most prominent mountain in mainland Europe (together with Gerlachovský štít and including Großglockner as a separate mountain), rising to 2,917 m above sea level.
 The Rhodope Mountains form the border between Greece and Bulgaria; that area is covered with vast and thick forests.

 Plains are found in eastern Thessaly (the Thessalian Plain), in central Macedonia (the Thessaloniki-Giannitsa Plain) and in Thrace.